COT-5405/Regnet/README.md

 # RegNet: Self-Regulated Network for Image Classification

-This repository contains the implementation of the RegNet model proposed in the paper "RegNet: Self-Regulated Network for Image Classification" by Ilija Radosavovic et al.
+This repository contains the improvised solution of the RegNet model proposed in the paper "RegNet: Self-Regulated Network for Image Classification" by Ilija Radosavovic et al.

 ## Introduction